FIRST ALERT: Rough surf & increased rip current risk this week due to Lee

 HURRICANE MARGOT

-The center of Hurricane Margot was located near latitude 27.0 North, longitude 39.8 West.
-Margot is moving toward the north near 12 mph, and this motion is expected to continue for the next several days.
+The center of Hurricane Margot was located near latitude 29.3 North, longitude 39.5 West.
+Margot is moving toward the north near 13 mph.
+A northward to north-northwestward motion with a decrease in forward speed is expected during the next few days.

-Satellite estimates indicate that the maximum sustained winds have increased to near 75 mph with higher gusts.
-Further strengthening is forecast during the next 48 hours.
-Hurricane-force winds extend outward up to 15 miles from the center and tropical-storm-force winds extend outward up to 125 miles.
+Maximum sustained winds have increased to near 85 mph with higher gusts.
+Additional strengthening is forecast during the next day or so.
+Weakening is likely to begin by Thursday.
+Hurricane-force winds extend outward up to 25 miles from the center and tropical-storm-force winds extend outward up to 140 miles.
+The estimated minimum central pressure is 979 mb.

 Copyright 2023 WMBF.
 All rights reserved.